lagossapp/lagoss/crates/wpt-runner/current-results.md

 TEST DONE 0 Deleting appended multiple
-TEST DONE 0 Deleting all params removes ? from URL TEST DONE 0 Removing non-existent param removes ? from URL TEST DONE 1 Changing the query of a URL with an opaque path can impact the path TEST DONE 1 Changing the query of a URL with an opaque path can impact the path if the URL has no fragment Running ../../tools/wpt/url/urlsearchparams-foreach.any.js TEST DONE 0 ForEach Check
+TEST DONE 0 Deleting all params removes ? from URL TEST DONE 0 Removing non-existent param removes ? from URL TEST DONE 1 Changing the query of a URL with an opaque path with trailing spaces TEST DONE 1 Changing the query of a URL with an opaque path with trailing spaces and a fragment TEST DONE 1 Two-argument delete()
+TEST DONE 1 Two-argument delete() respects undefined as second arg Running ../../tools/wpt/url/urlsearchparams-foreach.any.js TEST DONE 0 ForEach Check
 TEST DONE 1 For-of Check